-This past year the Association has published The Barrister, the first yearbook in the history of the Cornell School.
+The Association publishes The Barrister, a yearbook of the activities of the Cornell Law School.
 Since 1949 it has published a monthly newspaper, the Cornell Law Forum.

 The Association has developed a student committee which works in conjunction with the Faculty in an effort to assist students in placement after graduation.